U.S. Big Tech Frontend System Design in Practice: For Frontend Developers Who Don't Want to Remain Just Simple Implementers

 but rather whether they can design complex product requirements into a system..

-To reach higher salaries and better positions,
+To reach a higher salary and a better position,

 you must be able to decompose and design complex requirements into state, data flow, rendering strategies, performance, observability, and deployment structures.